Exactly How To Use These 12 Delicious Sugar Substitutes In Your Cooking

 5. Raisins

 With antioxidants and fibre, these little dried grapes will sweeten any baked goods.
-For a creative spin on things, blend a cup of raisins in a food processer, and add it to your batter or dough.
+For a creative spin on things, blend a cup of raisins in a food processor and add it to your batter or dough.

 6. Cinnamon

 Spice up your morning cup of coffee with cinnamon.
 This super spice adds a subtle sweetness and boosts your immunity – all without adding any kilojoules.
+It’s the easiest “flavour hack” in the book.

 7. Unsweetened Cocoa Powder